Euphyes arpa: Brood

 Adults occur in most of Florida from about March to November, apparently with several broods per year.

 Conservation status

+Palmettos Skippers are slowly declining in population for an unknown reason.
 The species has not been assessed for the IUCN Red List.
 NatureServe ranks the species with a rounded global conservation status of G3: vulnerable.
 The species may be extirpated in the Florida Keys.
+The suspected reason for their declining population is having a limited range, but they have an abundant food source, creating confusion for their mysterious decline.